 26Choose a double walled tent

 These are tents with an inner chamber and an outer fly.
-As well as trapped air between the two helping with insulation, having two layers greatly decreases condensation problems inside the tent.
+Trapped air between the two layers help with insulation, and condensation inside the tent is much less of a problem than in single walled tents.

 27Open up your tent vents

-Although it might be tempting to shut out as much cold air as possible, having a little ventilation when camping in the cold is essential to prevent a build up of condensation on the inside.
-If this happens then it will start to drip leaving you vulnerable to having icy water dribble down your neck in the middle of the night!
+Although it might be tempting to shut out as much cold air as possible, having a little ventilation when camping in the cold is essential to prevent build up of condensation on the inside.
+Excessive condensation build up will start to drip from the ceiling of your tent, leaving you vulnerable to having icy water dribble down your neck in the middle of the night!

 28Light a candle lantern